ultrawideturbodev/turbo-template/docs/how_we_do/synced_how_we_update_settings.md

 2. Users get immediate feedback
 3. Data stays in sync between local and remote
 4. Errors are properly handled and logged
 5. Code remains maintainable and extendable
+6. UI remains responsive during updates
+7. All strings are properly localized